 No-mar shoe cover will prevent the surface from scratching, and an anti-splinter guard is designed to minimize splintering while cutting.

 The dust blower works better at higher speeds, and contrary to what many people say, you are able to connect this jigsaw to a dust extraction system.
 All you need to do is place the dust extraction shroud onto the finger guard and then slide the dust chute from the back until it snaps onto the shroud.

 This then connects to the DeWALT quick connector (DWV9000), found on all full-size DeWALT vacuum hoses, over the dust collection port.
 These parts are not included, and you have to buy them separately.

 Not much to say here.
 This is a fantastic tool, and there are only a couple of small drawbacks to point out.
 All of them are pretty insignificant and are more a matter of user-based experience.

-Like the metal wire/finger guard blocking the cut line and the release bar for the shoe can be challenging to move.
+Like the metal wire/finger guard blocking the cut line, the release bar for the shoe can be challenging to move.
 And you can’t have the dust extraction attached while making bevel cuts.
 Not deal-breakers.

-If you’re a beginner, this tool probably will be overkill.
-But features like compact size, barrel grip, and excellent control this gives you meaning that you’ll get better results faster.
+If you’re a beginner, this power tool probably will be overkill.
+But features like compact size, barrel grip, and excellent control gives you meaning that you’ll get better results faster.

 Best Value for Money- Ryobi P524